 Objectives: To describe the prevalence and epidemiology of gonococcal infection in young subjects attending community clinics in South-East London.

-Methods: Subjects <25 years participating in National Chlamydia Screening Programme were tested for gonococcal infection using a nucleic acid amplification test (Strand Displacement assay).
+Methods: Subjects <25 years of age participating in the National Chlamydia Screening Programme were tested for gonococcal infection using a nucleic acid amplification test (strand displacement amplification assay).

-Conclusion: Community-screening programme has detected a high prevalence of N.gonorrhoeae in South London, especially in teenagers, males, and certain ethnic groups.
+Conclusion: A community-screening programme has detected a high prevalence of Neisseria gonorrhoeae in South London, especially in teenagers, male subjects and certain ethnic groups.